What is a sanctuary?

-Visit “How to Help” in the site menu.
-You will find information about helping an animal through the adoption program, about donating to specific projects, what items Carolina Tiger Rescue needs, how you can volunteer your time, and what your business can do to contribute.
+Visit “Get Involved” and “Membership & Giving” in the site menu.
+You will find information about helping an animal through the adoption program, donating to specific projects, what items Carolina Tiger Rescue needs, how you can volunteer your time, and what your business can do to contribute.

 Where does Carolina Tiger Rescue get its funding?

 Carolina Tiger Rescue is primarily funded by donations from individuals, private foundations such as Earth Share of North Carolina, and corporate sponsors.
 Additional funding also comes from tour fees and merchandise sales.